Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 What is Covid?

 Coronavirus disease 2019 (COVID‑19) is a highly infectious disease first identified in December 2019 in Wuhan, China.
-It has resulted in an ongoing global pandemic.
-As of November 12, 2020 more than 52.3 million cases have been reported across 188 countries and territories, resulting in more than 1.28 million deaths.
+It has resulted in an ongoing global pandemic. .
+As of May 3, 2021 there have been more than 153 million cases confirmed, and 3.2 million deaths world wide

 Fiction Books About Pandemics

 Fever 1793 by An epidemic of fever sweeps through the streets of 1793 Philadelphia in this novel from Laurie Halse Anderson where "the plot rages like the epidemic itself" (The New York Times Book Review).
 During the summer of 1793, Mattie Cook lives above the family coffee shop with her widowed mother and grandfather.
 Mattie spends her days avoiding chores and making plans to turn the family business into the finest Philadelphia has ever seen.
 But then the fever breaks out.
 Disease sweeps the streets, destroying everything in its path and turning Mattie's world upside down.
 At her feverish mother's insistence, Mattie flees the city with her grandfather.
 But she soon discovers that the sickness is everywhere, and Mattie must learn quickly how to survive in a city turned frantic with disease.

 Publication Date: 2002-03-01